Outpatient Mental Health

-Support services for children or adolescents with severe emotional disturbances.
-This program includes families, and is for residents of Stevens and Grant Counties.
+- Support services for children or adolescents with severe emotional disturbances.
+This program includes families, and is for residents of Stevens County.

-The Behavioral Medicine Department contracts with a female and male psychiatrist to do psychiatric assessments and medication management.
+- The Behavioral Medicine Department contracts with a psychiatrist to do psychiatric assessments and medication management.
 An initial one hour appointment is completed by the psychiatrist followed by twenty minute follow-up medication management sessions.
 Care is coordinated by your psychiatrist and primary care physician with your approval.

-You may be referred to the Life center by
+You may be referred to Behavioral Medicine by

 - Chemical Dependency Counselors